 What are the main benefits of practicing yoga?

 Yoga improves your physical flexibility and strength.
 It also reduces stress and anxiety.
 Plus, it boosts mental clarity and spiritual growth.
-It’s great for both your body and mind, leading to overall well-being.
+You can do any activity that you find joyful and satisfying.

 How does yoga promote mental wellness?